jpita/jose-pita/README.md

 * Login and sign up process
 * Add, edit and delete expenses and incomes
+* categories and accounts

 I only had time to automate 3 tests:
 (add link to the files on gh)
-* onBoardingAndPinCreationTest  - this test goes throught the onboarding process and creates a pin for the user
+* [onBoardingAndPinCreationTest](https://github.com/jpita/jose-pita/blob/master/src/test/kotlin/appium/tests/cocoin/CocoinTests.kt#L17)  - this test goes through the onboarding process and creates a pin for the user
-* categoriesAreChangingTest - this test checks if the categories of an expense change correctly
+* [categoriesAreChangingTest](https://github.com/jpita/jose-pita/blob/master/src/test/kotlin/appium/tests/cocoin/CocoinTests.kt#L38) - this test checks if the categories of an expense change correctly
-* createAnEntryOnTheBooking - this test checks if an expense is added correctly to the app
+* [createAnEntryOnTheBooking](https://github.com/jpita/jose-pita/blob/master/src/test/kotlin/appium/tests/cocoin/CocoinTests.kt#L47) - this test checks if an expense is added correctly to the app

 ## Technologies used